-The 19th Battalion, Canadian Expeditionary Force (CEF), was one of 111 infantry battalions raised in the province of Ontario during the First World War.(#sdendnote1sym) Ottawa issued the order authorizing the battalion’s mobilization on 19 October 1914 and placed the unit under the command of Lieutenant-Colonel (Lt-Col) John Inglis McLaren, a businessman, politician, and militia officer from Hamilton who commanded the city’s 91st Regiment (Canadian Highlanders).
-The battalion mobilized at Toronto and recruited part of its original complement of personnel there, with the rest of the men hailing from Hamilton, Brantford, Sault Ste Marie, and St. Catharine’s.
+The 19th Battalion, Canadian Expeditionary Force (CEF), was one of 111 infantry battalions raised in the province of Ontario during the First World War.1 Ottawa issued the order authorizing the battalion’s mobilization on 19 Oct.
+1914 and placed the unit under the command of Lieutenant-Colonel (Lt-Col) John Inglis McLaren, a businessman, politician, and militia officer from Hamilton who commanded the city’s 91st Regiment (Canadian Highlanders).
+The battalion mobilized at Toronto and recruited part of its original complement of personnel there, with the rest of the men hailing from Hamilton, Brantford, Sault Ste Marie, and St Catharine’s.
 A number of militia units from these communities recruited companies of men to form the battalion, including the Queen’s Own Rifles, 48th Highlanders, 10th Regiment (Royal Grenadiers), 38th Regiment, 51st Regiment (Soo Rifles), 19th (Lincoln) Regiment, 13th Royal Regiment, and the 91st Regiment.
-Like Lt-Col McLaren, a number of the unit’s senior officers and close to 30 % of its other ranks came from Hamilton,(#sdendnote2sym) thus laying much of the basis for the 19th Battalion’s strong association with that city and with the Argyll and Sutherland Highlanders of Canada (Princess Louise’s), the Hamilton regiment that perpetuates its legacy.
+Like Lt-Col McLaren, a number of the unit’s senior officers and close to 30 per cent of its other ranks came from Hamilton2, thus laying much of the foundation for the 19th Battalion’s strong association with that city and with the Argyll and Sutherland Highlanders of Canada (Princess Louise’s), the Hamilton regiment that perpetuates its legacy.

 The 19th Battalion departed Toronto by train and embarked from Montreal on 13 May 1915 aboard RMS Scandinavian.
 The battalion was part of Canada’s Second Contingent of units for overseas service.
 With recent news of the torpedoing and sinking of the RMS Lusitania fresh in everyone’s minds, all ranks were relieved to reach Plymouth Sound safely, where they disembarked on 23 May.

-The 19th Battalion’s ordeal in the crater sector finally came to an end on 12 April as they and other 4th Brigade units were relieved by 5th Brigade.
-Although they had failed to eject the Germans from the craters, Lt-Col McLaren and his men had acquitted themselves bravely in conditions that some veterans rated among the worst that Canadians faced during the entire war.
-In the month of April, 2nd Division suffered 1,953 casualties, 125 of which (including 29 fatalities) were members of 19th Battalion.
-This was a hard blow for Lt-Col McLaren and his men.
+The 19th Battalion’s ordeal in the crater sector finally came to an end on 12 April as it and other 4th Brigade units were relieved by 5th Brigade.
+Although they had failed to eject the Germans from the craters, Lt-Col McLaren and his men had acquitted themselves bravely in conditions that some veterans rated as among the worst that Canadians faced during the entire war.
+In the month of April, the 2nd Division suffered 1,953 casualties, 125 of which (including 29 fatalities) were members of 19th Battalion.
+This was a hard blow for McLaren and his men.
 Unfortunately, these numbers would be dwarfed by losses in future engagements.

-The next major Canadian battle occurred during June 1916 around Mount Sorrel in the southeastern portion of the Ypres Salient.
-From 5 to 11 June the 19th Battalion held the lines near the Ypres-Comines railway, and although they were not involved in the worst of the fighting that month their time in the trenches was difficult and deadly thanks to the German artillery.
-The 19th Battalion (and the rest of the Canadian Corps) also did not participate in the infamous British offensive on 1 July 1916 at the Somme, and so were spared the slaughter that occurred on that day for so many battalions.
+The next major Canadian battle occurred during June 1916 around Mount Sorrel, in the southeastern portion of the Ypres Salient.
+From 5 to 11 June the 19th Battalion held the lines near the Ypres-Comines railway, and although they were not involved in the worst of the fighting that month, their time in the trenches was difficult and deadly owing to the German artillery.
+The 19th Battalion (and the rest of the Canadian Corps) did not participate in the infamous British offensive on 1 July 1916 at the Somme, and so were spared the slaughter that occurred on that day for so many battalions.
 The Canadians’ role in the Battle of the Somme would come later that year, when they would be thrown into some of the heaviest fighting.
 Meanwhile, on 18 July a change of command occurred as Lt-Col McLaren departed the 19th Battalion for Canada to command a training brigade.
 Succeeding him as battalion commander was W.R.
-Turnbull, who had also served as McLaren’s second-in-command in the 91st Regiment before the war.
+Turnbull, who had served as McLaren’s second-in-command in the 91st Regiment before the war.

 In the early phases of this difficult day’s work, the men also observed the impact of some of the first tanks to go into action in the history of warfare.
 Although only two of the six tanks assigned to support the Canadians managed to advance far enough to engage and terrify the enemy, the 19th Battalion reported that the strange machines had played an important part in the attack’s success.
 However, the cost to the battalion for their part in this victory was high, with six officers and approximately 250 other ranks killed, wounded, or missing on 15 September.
 It was their first major offensive operation and one that survivors would not soon forget.